oscbyspro/DiffableTextViews/README.md

 # DiffableTextViews

-This package contains views that use snapshots and attributes to process a user's text input, detect changes and set caret positions.
-This makes it easy to implement as-you-type formatting.
-Such implementations are made by styles conforming to: DiffableTextStyle.
+This package contains views that use snapshots and attributes to process changes and setting caret positions.
+This makes it comparatively easy to implement as-you-type formatting.
+Such implementations are made by styles conforming to the protocol: DiffableTextStyle.

 # Progress

-🔵🔵🔵⚪️⚪️⚪️⚪️⚪️⚪️⚪️
+🔵🔵🔵🔵🔵⚪️⚪️⚪️⚪️⚪️

 # Views

+👷‍♂️🛠🚧🚧🧱🏗🧱🚧🚧⏳

 ### DiffableTextField

 # Styles